 The Funimation free tier is just that.
 A free subscription that gives you access to the entire content library.
 The biggest downsides to the free tier are that it's completely ad-supported, and you don't get any of the benefits available with a paid subscription.

-Funimation’s Premium subscription is just $5.99 per month.
-At that level, you’ll get all of Funimation’s content library, including its trademark SimulDubs, completely ad-free.
+Funimation's Premium tier gets all of Funimation's content library, including its trademark SimulDubs, completely ad-free.
 The Premium tier also gives you 2 simultaneous streams per account, making the service shareable with a friend or family member.

 The Premium Plus subscription level is Funimation's most popular paid subscription tier.
 At that level, you get everything included with the Premium tier, only better.
 The number of simultaneous streams goes up to 5 with the Premium Plus tier.
 You also now get: